ascend4/ascend4/UNIFIED_WHEN.md

 requires_generated_artifacts = true for nontrivial generated guards
 ```

-The implementation currently still uses the older `requires_named_instances`
+The implementation now uses the `requires_generated_artifacts` field name.
+That
-field name in places.
-That name is becoming misleading: the direct-reference
+name is deliberately broader than the earlier spike wording: the direct route
-route needs generated compiler artifacts, but it does not require those
+needs generated compiler/system artifacts, but it does not require those
 artifacts to be name-resolvable through the user-visible instance tree.
-A later
-cleanup should rename or reinterpret this field before the API settles.

 Cleanup should follow ownership.
 Generated artifacts created during
 `slv_prepare_classifier_whens` should be owned by `slv_system_t`, not by